-Several species of Gyrodactylus family are known.
+There are several species in the Gyrodactylus family.
 If Gyrodactylus parasites are found, the species must always be determined.
-The determination of the species is nowadays done using PCR methodology.
+Nowadays the determination of the species isdone by using PCR methodology.

-Gyrodactylus salaris mainly spreads from infected fish but also via fishing gear, water and other goods.
-It can also reproduce on the skin of rainbow trout, arctic char, grayling and brown trout and live for short periods on the skin of many other fish species.
-Gyrodactylus is a freshwater parasite but it can reproduce in up to 5 ‰ brackish water and survive short periods of time at a higher salinity.
+Gyrodactylus salaris mainly spreads from infected fish, but also via fishing gear, water and other goods.
+It can also reproduce on the skin of rainbow trout, arctic char and grayling.
+It can live for short periods of time on the skin of many other fish species.
+Gyrodactylus is a freshwater parasite, but it can reproduce in up to 5 ‰ brackish water and survive short periods of time at a higher salinity.
 The parasite survives well in Finnish sea areas.

 Control and prevention in Northern Lapland

 Gyrodactylus salaris is a notifiable fish disease in Finland.
 River catchments of rivers Tenojoki and Näätämöjoki are officially free of this parasite.
 River catchments of rivers Paatsoki, Uutuajoki and Tuulomajoki form a buffer zone.
-The cathment areas of these five rivers that drain to the Arctic Ocean form a zone where Gyrodactylus salaris finding would lead to control measures.
+The catchment areas of these five rivers that drain to the Arctic Ocean form a protection zone where a Gyrodactylus salaris finding would lead to control measures.

-It is forbidden to transfer live fish or non-disinfected fish eggs from the other parts of Finland to the Upper Lapland or from any other area that is not officially proven free of Gyrodactylus salaris.
-It is also forbidden to transfer live fish or non-disinfected fish eggs from the water catchments of River Paatsojki, Tuulomajoki or Uutuajoki to the river catchments of Tenojoki or Näätämöjoki.
+It is forbidden to transfer live fish or non-disinfected fish eggs from other parts of Finland to Upper Lapland or from any other area that is not officially proven free of Gyrodactylus salaris.
+It is also forbidden to transfer live fish or non-disinfected fish eggs from the water catchments of River Paatsjoki, Tuulomajoki or Uutuajoki to the river catchments of Tenojoki or Näätämöjoki.

-The use of live or dead bait fish is banned in angling, ice-fishing and lure-fishing In Upper Lapland.
+The use of live or dead bait fish is completely banned in angling, ice-fishing and lure-fishing in Upper Lapland.
 Bait fish may not be brought from other river systems to the Upper Lapland watercourses, nor may they be moved between these areas.

 Find out more from Evira’s brochure Protect the salmon – Prevent the Spread of Salmon Parasite Gyrodactylus salaris.